wagaru/ms-ticket/readme.md

-# Movie ticket selling system likes TicketMaster
+# Movie ticket selling system

-## Architecture

 It was a microservice composed by four different services:
 - Show - providing movie/cinmea/show CRUD service